aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 **What did we just add?**

-**TaskHolder**
+**TodoList**

 A struct that has the `key` and `store` abilities

 - `Key` ability allows struct to be used as a storage identifier.
 In other words, `key` is an ability to be stored as at top-level and be a storage.
-We need it here to have `TasksHolder` be a resource stored in our user account
+We need it here to have `TodoList` be a resource stored in our user account

 When a struct has the `key` ability, it turns this struct into a `resource`